 We defend physicians and chiropractors in professional negligence claims before all levels of court.

 We have also defended colleges, physicians, health product manufacturers, and provincial health departments in class actions.

 We were engaged exclusively in B.C. by the former national blood transfusion service in connection with the liability defence of all blood litigation.
 This included numerous AIDS and Hepatitis C cases including the defence of the hepatitis class actions.
 As well, we have had experience defending a pharmaceutical company in relation to a drug product involved in experimental trials.

-We have had the opportunity to advise individuals, health professionals, and hospitals on consent, confidentiality and privacy, refusal of treatment, termination and withdrawal of treatment, and patient records issues.
-We have acted for individuals on out of province medical coverage claims and Medical Service Plan out of province coverage appeals.
+We advise individuals, health professionals, and hospitals on consent, confidentiality and privacy, refusal of treatment, termination and withdrawal of treatment, and patient records issues.
+We act for individuals on out of province medical coverage claims and Medical Service Plan out of province coverage appeals.
 We provide legal advice on assisted reproduction issues, as well as privacy matters.